Capital Under Management (AUM)

 In depth

 AUM looks like a single number and is anything but.
-A VC firm can quote three different AUMs for the same balance sheet on the same day, all defensible.
+A VC firm can quote three different AUM figures for the same balance sheet on the same day, all defensible.
 Committed AUM counts every dollar LPs have promised across all funds.
 Fair-value AUM marks the live portfolio to current valuations.
 Invested AUM is the cost basis of deployed positions.
-SEC RAUM is its own variant, governed by Form ADV's "continuous and regular" supervisory test and fair-market valuation within 90 days.
+Regulators in most jurisdictions also define their own variant for registration and reporting purposes, typically a fair-value-plus-uncalled-commitments basis.

 The variation matters because compensation and regulation follow specific definitions.
 Management fees usually compute against committed capital during the investment period and net invested capital thereafter, not against fair-value AUM.
-SEC registration triggers off RAUM at the $150M threshold for private fund advisers.
-LP marketing decks tend to lead with the headline that flatters most, which is usually committed AUM.
+Registration thresholds and disclosure regimes are tied to the regulator's defined AUM measure, which differs by jurisdiction.
+Marketing decks tend to lead with the headline that flatters most, which is usually committed AUM.

 Why it matters

 A $1B AUM firm is not necessarily a $1B-deployed firm.
-The number can include uncalled dry powder, marked-up but unrealized positions, separately managed accounts, and SPV vehicles.
+The number can include uncalled dry powder, marked-up but unrealised positions, separately managed accounts, and SPV vehicles.
 LPs underwriting a new commitment dig into the composition to understand how much capital the team is actively managing today versus carrying as paper or pre-deployment commitments.
-Regulators care about a different cut, RAUM, because it determines who must register and what disclosure regime applies.
+Regulators care about their own defined cut because it determines who must register and what disclosure regime applies.

 Worked example